rongk-team/bex-doc/messaging/messaging module/messaging module.md

   # components
   1. balancer
-     a set of api  using by clients before the connection is created. it will assign the most light web socket server to client with the auth token. the client can get use the auth token to generate the connection with assigned server. the detail of balancer please read this document **[balancer]** -- TBD.
+     a set of api  using by clients before the connection is created.
+     it will assign the most light web socket server to client with the auth token.
+     the client can  use the auth token to generate the connection with assigned server.
+     the detail of balancer please read this document **[balancer]** -- TBD.

   2. web socket servers
     a set of servers which handle the long-lived connections.